-Absent extenuating circumstances, the Appeal Administrator will issue a decision within 30 business days of the Notice of Appeal.
+Absent extenuating circumstances, the Appeal Administrator will issue a decision within thirty (30) business days of the Notice of Appeal.
 The decision will be delivered to both Parties at the same time.
-To the extent possible, the Appeal Administrator will give the Parties notification at least 24 hours prior to sending out the decision.
+To the extent possible, the Appeal Administrator will give the Parties notification at least twenty-four (24) hours prior to sending out the decision.

-Modifying of Changing a Decision
+Modifying or Changing a Decision

-After considering an appeal, the Appeal Administrator may either modify the Action Plan or send the matter back to the Director with a recommendation for additional fact finding, other resolution, or dismissal of the case.
-If the Appeal Administrator grants an appeal on the basis of "new information" the only action the appellate body may take is to send it back to the Director with a recommendation for additional fact finding, other resolution, or dismissal of the case.
+After considering an appeal, the Appeal Administrator may either modify the Action Plan or send the back with a recommendation for additional fact finding, other resolution, or dismissal of the case.
+If the Appeal Administrator grants an appeal based upon "new information" the only action the appellate body may take is to send the case back with a recommendation for additional fact finding, other resolution, or dismissal of the case.